MaXwEllDeN/coffeere/README.md

 ## Overview

-Coffeere is a platform for those of you who got tired of going to the kitchen just to realize that the coffe bottle is empty :tired_face:.
+Coffeere is a platform for those of you who got tired of going to the kitchen just to realize that the coffee bottle is empty :tired_face:.

 ## Requirements